src-d/gitbase/docs/using-gitbase/configuration.md

 Starts a gitbase server instance

-By default when gitbase encounters and error in a repository it stops the query.
+By default when gitbase encounters an error in a repository it stops the query.
 With GITBASE_SKIP_GIT_ERRORS variable it won't complain and just skip those rows or repositories.

 Help Options:
   -h, --help             Show this help message

 [server command options]
       -v                 Activates the verbose mode
-      -g, --git=       Path where the git repositories are located, multiple directories can be defined.
+      -d, --directories= Path where the git repositories are located (standard and siva), multiple directories can be defined.
 Accepts globs.
-          --siva=      Path where the siva repositories are located, multiple directories can be defined.
-Accepts globs.
+          --depth=       load repositories looking at less than <depth> nested subdirectories. (default: 1000) --no-git       disable the load of git standard repositories.
+          --no-siva      disable the load of siva files.
           --host=        Host where the server is going to listen (default: localhost) -p, --port=        Port where the server is going to listen (default: 3306) -u, --user=        User name used for connection (default: root) -P, --password=    Password used for connection
-          --pilosa=    URL to your pilosa server (default: http://localhost:10101) [$PILOSA_ENDPOINT]
-      -i, --index=     Directory where the gitbase indexes information will be persisted.
-                       (default: /var/lib/gitbase/index) [$GITBASE_INDEX_DIR]
+          --pilosa=      URL to your pilosa server (default: http://localhost:10101) [$PILOSA_ENDPOINT] -i, --index=       Directory where the gitbase indexes information will be persisted. (default: /var/lib/gitbase/index) [$GITBASE_INDEX_DIR]
           --no-squash    Disables the table squashing.
           --trace        Enables jaeger tracing [$GITBASE_TRACE]
+      -r, --readonly     Only allow read queries.
+This disables creating and deleting indexes as well. [$GITBASE_READONLY]

 ```